 Here you can see the hikers on top of the hill.
 We landed on a much bigger mountain

-The weather had changed and a big black cloud was hanging over the volcanic area, casting a shadow on it, so it was difficult to take decent photos.
+The weather had changed, and a big black cloud hung over the volcanic area, casting a shadow, so it was challenging to take decent photos.

-The whole of May 2021 had been the sunniest ever, so I was a bit disappointed that I was not getting enough light for good photos, but I think they came out ok, also given that there were blue fumes rising from the volcanic area.
+The whole of May 2021 had been the sunniest ever, so I was a bit disappointed that I wasn't getting enough light for good photos, but they came out ok, also given that blue fumes were rising from the volcanic area.

 After the eruption, the crater looks like this

-This crater erupts at about 7-10 minutes intervals, which is very different from the beginning of the eruption when it erupted constantly.
-So it behaves more like a geyser really, it empties itself, then the pressure and gasses build up making it erupt again.
+This crater erupts at about 7-10 minute intervals, which is very different from the beginning of the eruption, when it erupted constantly.
+So it behaves more like a geyser, really; it empties itself, then the pressure and gases build up, making it erupt again.

 When we flew over it, it had just started erupting, but it was impossible for me, sitting in the back, to get a photo of the eruption, only the lava flow.

 We could see the hikers standing on the hill like small ants watching the volcano.
-They had hiked from Suðurstrandarvegur road, but many thousand people have hiked to the volcano since it started erupting, as I told you about in my previous travel blog.
+They had hiked from Suðurstrandarvegur road, but many thousands of people have hiked to the volcano since it started erupting, as I told you about in my previous travel blog.

 Landing on Mt.
 Stóri-Hrútur - the other helicopter took off shortly after we arrived

 The helicopter landed on the mountain Stóri-Hrútur, which is on the opposite side of the lava field.
 Mt.
-Stóri-Hrútur is much higher up (352 m) than the hill where the hikers stood and we had a very different view of the area this high up.
+Stóri-Hrútur is much higher (352 m) than the hill where the hikers stood, and we had a very different view of the area from this height.

 We landed next to another helicopter, which must have been from Volcano Heli, but we booked with Norðurflug.
 I am happy for the helicopter companies that they are getting a lot of business after a long drought.